luqman7/php-auth-assignment/README.md

 To submit your assignment, please following the instructions below :

-1. Create a new public Github project
+1. Fork this repository to your own Github account.
+After that, clone to your local machine to start working.
 2. Push all your work to your new Github project using the `main` branch
-3. Send an email to iszuddin@kiddocare.my with subject line **Kiddocare PHP Developer Assignment Submission**
+3. Send an email to iszuddin@kiddocare.my with subject line **Corrad PHP Developer Assignment Submission**
-4. Provide the link to your Github project in the email
+4. Provide the link to your forked Github project in the email.
-5. Your email must arrive in our Inbox before 5:00 pm, 11th September 2021, Kuala Lumpur time.
+5. Your email must arrive in our Inbox before deadline allocated by the moderator.